Workplace community building can make a huuugeee difference in overall job satisfaction.

 Here are some key points to build a sense of community in the workplace:

 - Team leaders can encourage employees to take the lead in establishing new communities based on shared interests.
-Intuit Inc builds ERGs (Employee Resource Groups), an employee led networks that are aligned to company culture and are often formed commonalities such as ethnicity, gender or shared interest, as a space for employees to belong and be seen.
+Intuit Inc builds ERGs (Employee Resource Groups), employee-led networks that are aligned to company culture and are often formed commonalities such as ethnicity, gender or shared interest, as a space for employees to belong and be seen.

 - Invest in community-led activities, allocate time and budget.
-When employees work together for a cause based on shared value and interest, engagement grows stronger and community thrives.
+When employees work together for a cause based on shared values and interests, engagement grows stronger and the community thrives.

 - Use communication tools like Workplace from Facebook that connect, communicate and collaborate with everyone in the company even if they’re working remotely.